learn-co-curriculum/java-mod-1-user-interaction/README.md

 ## Taking User Input in Java

 Java comes with utility classes that implement common functionality.
-For example, the `Math` class has methods for standard math operations, such as the `abs()` method that returns the absolute value of a number.

-The class that has the functionality we are interested in to get input from the user is the `Scanner` class.
-It's in a `package` called `java.util`.
-We will explain Java packages in more detail in another unit, but for now you can think of Java packages as folders that help us organize our Java classes, so that they don't all end up in the same single place.

-To use another class inside your own class, you have to "import" it, using the `import` keyword.
-So we need to import the `Scanner` class, which is in the `java.util` package as follows:
+Even a class that handles taking in user input!

+The class that has the functionality we are interested in is the `Scanner` class.
+The **Scanner class** is in the package `java.util` and contains the necessary methods for us to use in order to get the accurate input from the user.
+To use the `Scanner` class, we must import it using the `import` statement like we saw in the Packages lesson:

 ```java
 import java.util.Scanner;
 ```

+Notice we didn't have to import the Math class in the previous lesson.
+This is because the Math class is available in the `java.lang` package.
+If we remember from the Packages lesson, we do not need to import the `java.lang` package since it is in the default package.

-Once we've imported the class we need, we can use it anywhere in our class by declaring a variable of that type:
+Once we've imported the `Scanner` class, we can use it anywhere in our class by declaring a variable of that type:

 ```java
 Scanner myScanner;
 ```

-The functionality of the Scanner class is to allow it to read input from a variety of input sources.
+The functionality of the `Scanner` class is to allow it to read input from a variety of input sources.
 In our case, we want to read input from the terminal where our program will be running.
 This is represented by a variable in another Java class named `System`.
 This is the same class we've been using to display